 Posted May 01, 2016

 A mindset is a belief that orients the way we handle situations—the way we sort out what is going on and what we should do.
-Our mindsets help us spot opportunities but they can trap us in self-defeating cycles.
+Our mindsets help us spot opportunities, but they can also trap us in self-defeating cycles.

 My investigation of the nature of insight turned up a major difference between people (and organizations) who concentrate on ways to reduce errors versus others who, in addition to worrying about errors, are also excited about chances to make discoveries.
-The preoccupation with errors—the belief that the only way to improve performance is by reducing errors—seems to fit the fixed mindset, and the interest in discoveries—the belief that performance improvements depend both on cutting errors and on making insights—maps onto the growth mindset.
+The preoccupation with errors—the belief that the only way to improve performance is by reducing errors—seems to fit the fixed mindset paradigm, and the interest in discoveries—the belief that performance improvements depend both on cutting errors and on making insights—maps onto the growth mindset.

 Other types of mindset can also make a big difference.

 We found a fourth important mindset in our work with police and military.
 Many of them believed that the way to get someone to do what you want is to command obedience, through intimidation or in other ways.
 But the Good Strangers believed that they often could get cooperation voluntarily.
-It took skill and took more time but it had a long-term payoff.
-And it built trust.
+It took skill, as well as more time, but it had a long-term payoff—it built trust.

 Mindsets aren’t just any beliefs.
 They are beliefs that orient our reactions and tendencies.
 They serve a number of cognitive functions.
 They let us frame situations: they direct our attention to the most important cues, so that we’re not overwhelmed with information.
 They suggest sensible goals so that we know what we should be trying to achieve.
 They prime us with reasonable courses of action so that we don’t have to puzzle out what to do.
 When our mindsets become habitual, they define who we are, and who we can become.

 The wrong mindsets can get in our way.
 A fixed mindset about our ability will inhibit our progress.
-So will a procedural mindset, governed by the belief that adding more plays in our playbook will turn us into experts.
+So will a procedural mindset, governed by the belief that adding more plays to our playbook will turn us into experts.
 A mindset to eliminate mistakes will stifle our curiosity.
-A mindset about dominating civilians will damage a police officer’s interactions with civilians and will result in more physical fights and reduced safety.
+A mindset about dominating civilians will damage a police officer’s interactions with the community and will result in more physical fights and reduced safety.